SujitChintala/Telecom-Customer-Churn-Prediction-System/README.md

 ![Scikit-Learn](https://img.shields.io/badge/Scikit--Learn-1.3.2-orange.svg)
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 A comprehensive machine learning project that predicts customer churn in the telecom industry using Logistic Regression.
-This project includes a complete data science pipeline from EDA to deployment with an interactive web interface.
+This project includes a complete data science pipeline from exploratory data analysis to deployment with an interactive web interface.

 ## 🎯 Project Overview

 Customer churn prediction is crucial for telecom companies to identify customers likely to leave and take proactive retention measures.
-This project implements a production-ready machine learning solution with:
+This project implements a production-ready machine learning solution that analyzes customer behavior patterns and predicts churn risk with confidence scores and personalized recommendations.

+### Key Features

 - **Exploratory Data Analysis (EDA)** with comprehensive visualizations
 - **Data Preprocessing Pipeline** with feature scaling and validation